 So the trick to increase your motivation to study is to increase your desire to study in the first place.

-That’s why we’ve come up with this kick-ass list to help you boost your motivation to study (even if you don’t have an exam)…
+That’s why we’ve come up with five ways to motivate yourself to study, even if you don’t have an exam.

 1. Cut your study time in half (that’s motivation in itself!)